philips-software/provider-hsdp/README.md

 generation tools and exposes XRM-conformant managed resources for the HSDP API.

-## Disclaimer
+> [!Important]

-This provider is not endorsed, supported or approved by HSDP.
-Use at your own risk.
+> This provider is not endorsed, supported or approved by HSDP.
+It is a Philips Open Source community managed project.
+Please do not raise
+> SNOW tickets, instead open a issue on the [Github project](https://github.com/philips-software/terraform-provider-hsdp/issues).

 ## Getting Started